ankowals/saf/README.md

-When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage etc.
+When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage, output of step def execution etc.

 To make it possible we are using so called dependency injection.
 Without it for eaxample each step will open a new browser window.